 1955-D Wheat Penny Value

-The 1955-D wheat penny represents the largest single mintage in the 1955 series, with over 563 million coins produced at the Denver Mint, making it abundant in lower grades but surprisingly scarce in premium conditions.
+The 1955-D wheat penny represents the largest single mintage in the 1955 series, with over 563 million coins produced at the Denver Mint, making it abundant in lower grades but surprisingly scarce in top condition.

-Based on provided auction records, Red (RD) specimens command significant premiums, exemplified by an MS67+RD example that sold for $8,400 in 2024, while Red-Brown (RB) coins like the MS65RB that brought $240 in 2021 represent more accessible alternatives.
+Red (RD) specimens command the biggest premiums.
+An MS67+RD example sold for $8,400 at Heritage Auctions in August 2024, while Red-Brown (RB) coins like the MS65RB that brought $240 in 2021 offer more accessible alternatives for budget-conscious collectors.

 1955-D Wheat Penny (RD) Price/Grade Chart